 Core co-design principles

-Inclusive: Key industry stakeholders and consumers are involved from the initial proposal design.
+Inclusive: Involve key industry stakeholders and consumers from the initial proposal design.
 That includes the development and framing of learning focus to final educational outcome and delivery.

 Respectful: Health care consumers are considered “experts by experience”.
 All input is equally valued in design, development and delivery of education.